Code of Business Conduct and Ethics

 (iv) Related Parties.
 As a general rule, you should avoid conducting Company business with a relative or significant other, or with a business in which you, a relative or significant other is associated in any significant role.
 Relatives include spouse, sister, brother, daughter, son, mother, father, grandparents, step relationships, and in laws.
 Significant others include any person sharing the household with you (other than a tenant or employee).

-If such a related party transaction is unavoidable, you must fully disclose the nature of the related party transaction to the Company's General Counsel prior to entering into the transaction.
-The General Counsel will determine whether the transaction constitutes a "Related Party Transaction" and whether approval of the transaction by the Company's Audit Committee is required under the terms of the Company’s Related Party Transaction Policy and Procedure.
-The most significant related party transactions, particularly those involving the Company's directors or executive officers, must be reviewed and approved in writing in advance by the Company's Audit Committee.
-The Company must report all such material related party transactions under applicable accounting rules, federal securities laws, SEC rules and regulations, and securities market rules.
-Any dealings with a related party must be conducted in such a way that no preferential treatment is given to this business.
-The Company’s Related Party Transaction Policy and Procedure is posted in the "Policies" group on tibbr.
+If such a related party transaction is unavoidable or otherwise strategically important to the Company, you must fully disclose the nature of the related party transaction to the Company's General Counsel prior to entering into the transaction.
+The General Counsel will determine whether the transaction constitutes a "Related Party Transaction" and whether the transaction shall be reported to the Company's Audit Committee.
+The Audit Committee will then determine whether the Related Party Transaction will require approval of the Board of Directors.
+The above actions must be taken in accordance with the terms of the Company's Related Party Transaction Policy.
+The Company must report material related party transactions under applicable accounting rules, federal securities laws, SEC rules and regulations, and securities market rules.
+Any dealings with a related party must be conducted in such a way that no preferential treatment is given to this outside business.
+The Company's Related Party Transaction Policy is available at http://www.tibco.com/company/investor-info/corporate-governance/related-party-policy.jsp.

 The Company discourages the employment of relatives and significant others in positions or assignments within the same department and prohibits the employment of such individuals in positions that have a financial dependence or influence (e.g., an auditing or control relationship, or a supervisor/subordinate relationship).
 The purpose of this policy is to prevent the organizational impairment and conflicts that are a likely outcome of the employment of relatives or significant others, especially in a supervisor/subordinate relationship.
 If a question arises about whether a relationship is covered by this policy, the Human Resources Department is responsible for determining whether an applicant's or transferee's acknowledged relationship is covered by this policy.
 The Human Resources Department shall advise all affected applicants and transferees of this policy.
 Willful withholding of information regarding a prohibited relationship/reporting arrangement may be subject to corrective action, up to and including termination.
 If a prohibited relationship exists or develops between two employees, the employee in the senior position must bring this to the attention of his/her supervisor.
 The Company retains the prerogative to separate the individuals at the earliest possible time, either by reassignment or by termination, if necessary.